APNIC-net/rpki-mft-number-demo/README.md

     - rpki-client reports specific errors on attempting to validate a manifest with a value that exceeds the largest unsigned 160-bit value.
+ - manifest-thisupdate-reuse
+ - manifest-thisupdate-regression
+    - rpki-client >= 9.0 reports errors for these problems, while the other validators do not.
+ - manifest-thisupdate-reuse-new-fn
+ - manifest-thisupdate-regression-new-fn
+    - rpki-client >= 9.0 reset (in effect) the locally-stored
+      this-update value for the CA when the manifest filename changes.
+    - FORT reports errors on changing the filename.

 ### Todo